-Instruction 2 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 2 L Hours per Week 2 Hours 50 Marks --Non Credit

-Duration of SEE 2 Hours

-SEE 50 Marks

-CIE -Credits Non Credit

 - 1. Creating awareness about different types of stress and the role of yoga in the management of stress. - 2.
 Promotion of positive health and overall wellbeing (Physical, mental, emotional, social and spiritual). - 3.
 Prevention of stress related health problems by yoga practice.